ShivamModi09/Edunnovate-Technologies-Data-Science/Week-1/README.md

 - Calculus
 - Linear Algebra

-## Introduction to Machine Learning
+## Introduction

-Even though ML doesn't actually need an introduction in today's world, where millions of people research in this field, and where every other day there's a new state of the art techinique.
-Machine Learning is basically automating and improving the learning process of computers based on their experiences without being actually programmed i.e. without any human assistance.
+Even though Artificial Intelligence doesn't actually need an introduction in today's world, where millions of people research in this field, and where every other day there's a new state of the art techinique.
+Data Science is basically automating and improving the learning process of computers based on their experiences without being actually programmed i.e. without any human assistance.
+At its core, data science is a field of study that aims to use a scientific approach to extract meaning and insights from data.
+Machine learning, on the other hand, refers to a group of techniques used by data scientists that allow computers to learn from data.
+These techniques produce results that perform well without programming explicit rules.

 In Traditional Programming, We feed in Data (Input) + Program (Logic), run it on machine and get output.